3ch023/http-server/README.md

 ### Configuration

 The server will start on port 8081 by default.
-You can change this value in Application.java, DEFAULT_PORT constant.
+You can change this value in config.properties.
 Served resources are packed within the jar.
-Configuring the Web Server root is not supported at the moment.
+Configuring the Web Server root is not supported.

 ### Limitations
 1. File types served are limited to the capabilities of URLConnection.guessContentTypeFromStream(is), so Web Server is not serving PDF, MS Word formats etc.